 Make sure you’re eating enough iron-rich foods such as spinach, broccoli, beans, lentils, nuts, seeds, whole grains, red meat, chicken, duck, liver, pork, eggs, and fish.
 Talk to your doctor about whether or not a supplement is necessary.

 Whip up an easy DIY egg white eye mask by whisking two egg whites and applying underneath the eye area.
 Along with having a tightening effect, egg whites are an astringent that helps banish dark circles and puffiness.

 Avoid salty snacks

 Prevent water retention by laying off the salt shaker and banishing salty snacks.
 The American Heart Association recommends no more than 2,300 milligrams (mg) a day—ideally, more than 1,500 mg per day for most adults.

 Dark eye circles are caused by more than just a lack of sleep, though eye fatigue is a major factor considering the staggering amount of time Americans are spending on their digital devices.
 Take care of your eye health by taking breaks from the computer and setting up a healthy office environment, and regularly applying warm compresses and eye drops.

 Make sure you’re drinking enough water and easing up your salt intake to avoid dehydration and fluid retention.
-Your skin care routine should include a quality anti-aging eye cream for both preventative and on-the-spot care for your eyes.
+Your skin care routine should include high quality eye care products for both preventative and on-the-spot care for your eyes.